 In ‘The Rime of the Ancient Mariner,’ Coleridge uses an interesting rhyme scheme that includes end rhymes and internal rhymes.
 Here are a few lines from the poem that demonstrate his technique:

 Below the lighthouse top.

 The Sun came up upon the left,

 Out of the sea came he!

 And he shone bright, and on the right

 Went down into the sea.

-In the first line of this excerpt, there is “cheered” and “cleared.”
-There are perfect rhymes in lines three and four with “Below” and then in the following stanza there’s another good example with “sea,” “he” and “bright” and “right.”
+In the first line of verse, there is “cheered” and “cleared.”
+There are perfect rhymes in lines three and four with “Below,” and then in the following stanza, there’s another good example with “sea,” “he,” and “bright,” and “right.”

-‘Annabel Lee’ is another quite popular poem by Poe.
-In this piece, readers can find many other examples of half-rhyme, although not quite as many as can be found throughout ‘The Raven’.
+‘Annabel Lee’ is another immensely popular poem by Poe and an example of internal rhyme.
+In this piece, readers can find many other examples of half-rhyme, although not quite as many as can be found throughout ‘The Raven.’

 For the moon never beams without bringing me dreams